cs540-24/news/README.md

 # Class 1: Monday Jan 13

-   - Please create github ID and and send it to me so that I can add you to the class
+   - Please fill a form at https://github.com/woc-hack/tutorial
+   - Please describe who you are, your interests, and what you expect from the class and submit it as a file yournetid.md in a pull request to repo CS540-21/students

 # Syllabus and News for CS594/690: Advanced Software Engineering

 * **Course:** [COSCS-540]